MBC 4

 MBC 4 is a television channel in the Middle East.
 It was launched on 1 February 2005 at 5:00 P.M.
 (GMT) and is owned by the Middle East Broadcasting Center.
 MBC 4 airs international programmes with Arabic language subtitles.
-Programming is targeted towards women.
+Its programming is targeted towards women.

 History

 MBC 4 was a spin-off of MBC 2 that began airing on 1 February 2005.
 Originally intended to provide Western news and entertainment to liberal adults, MBC 4 later transitioned to concentrate on women viewers.
 Programming on MBC 4 is supported by advertising.
 Its tagline is "So You can Watch What They Watch".

 Programming

 MBC 4 airs series and talk shows from the United States, Turkey, United Kingdom, and Australia, subtitled in Arabic.
-Kissing scenes are typically edited out of programs from other countries.
+Kissing or intimate scenes are typically edited out of programs from other countries.